 Back in the days when we were building the Guadalupe River State Park in 1981-1982 we had a lot of characters that worked on that project.

 One day a couple of guys walked up with backpacks on and asked for a job.
-They were probably about 20 years old.
+They were probably about 20 years old with long hair.
 We had a bunk trailer onsite that had about 8 or 10 bunks in it.
 We let them move in.

 During summer and winter the guys mostly cooked out on a campfire or on a BBQ pit.
 They all would sit around the fire and tell stories and drink beer.
 I had a trailer parked a little ways away that I stayed in on the nights I didn’t drive back home to Austin.
 I didn’t get involved with the crew much at night but I could always tell they were having a good time.
 It was a odd mixed bag of people.
 The two that walked up that day fell right in and became a part of it all.
 I think they stayed about 6 or 8 months.